 Long story short, you can’t let someone see your IP address, right?
 That’s where a VPN comes in.

 It’s a software which “masks” your real IP address.
 In other words, it offers you new IP addresses which you can use.
-Here is a detailed piece on What is VPN if you’d like the details.

 Now, every website, browser, or group tracking you sees this new IP address.
 Moreover, whatever you do online can’t be linked to you because no one knows it’s “you” using this new IP address.

 So, which VPN to go with?
 Well, there are a few key-points when choosing a VPN.
 You can’t trust all VPNs.
 Not all VPNs are fast or secure either.

 This is why I’ve compiled a long list of the best VPN services you should check out.